dbt-labs/docs.getdbt.com/website/docs/terms/subquery.md

 ### Subquery vs CTE example

 To demonstrate the similarities and differences between subqueries and CTEs, it’s often most useful to look at an actual example.
-Going back to our very first example, let's compare how you would perform that query with a subquery vs a CTE:
+Going back to the very first example, let's compare how you would perform that query with a subquery vs a CTE:

 <Tabs
   defaultValue="subquery"